 Secure Libraries

 Support for secure communications is provided by a library named either conga30ssl32 or conga30ssl64, with an extension appropriate for the platform (.dll or .so).
 In Conga 3.0, the secure socket library is loaded dynamically, on the first use of secure features.
 If you do not use secure features, you no longer need to ship this library with your application.
 If you do need secure features, make sure this library is in the same folder as the main Conga library.

+New Samples